 Let that sink in!

-Now the idiot that I am, I’ve always tried to find my ‘play’ in my work.
+The ‘happy-go-lucky’ in me has always tried to find my ‘play’ in my work.
 If I am going to be working for such a big part of my life, I would REALLY want it to be something that makes me happy.
 Something that pulls me in.
 Something that makes me forget the passage of time when I am on it.
 Something that makes me want to get up and start working.

 I get it.
 For a lot of people, finding your love and your ‘play’ at work might be a luxury when there are other more pressing needs at hand like paying your bills or those of your loved ones.
 You work to meet your needs.
 You work to pay the bills.
 But in that struggle, I have personally witnessed so many people finding their way to earn much better eventually.
 What then?
 Do they move on to find work that pulls them in?
 How many people end up thinking beyond bigger paychecks after a certain threshold is reached?
 How many people take a job that aligns better with their ‘happiness’ than the one that pays more?

 While it makes me happy to see more and more people reaching the realization about the importance of their decisions around work, I also still see plenty running after money.
 If money is your happiness, good for you.
 But is it?
 If you frown while getting up on a Monday morning and you smile while ending your day to get back to ‘life’, the other part of your awake-time really needs to make up for the joy lost at work.